khoi-mng/Resume/README.md

 # Khoi Nguyen — Resume

  Welcome to my resume repository!
-This repo contains my resume written in LaTeX, highlighting my background in Business Analytics and my projects in data analysis and visualization.
+This repo contains my resume, highlighting my background in Business Analytics and my projects in data analysis and visualization.

 ## About Me